 The chocolate chip starfish is commonly found in lagoons, mostly, throughout the Indian Ocean, Pacific Ocean, and the Red Sea.
 These ornamental beauties appear most commonly in the shallow sandy areas of the lagoon environments, but they also occasionally occupy deep reefs or in muddy grass beds, as well.

-Which basically means, they would likely be able to adapt to just about any reef tank environment you could throw at it.
+This basically means they would likely be able to adapt to just about any reef tank environment you could throw at it.
 Which begs the question…why are you throwing reef tank environments at sea stars?

 Ok, you’re right–it would be really difficult to throw any reef tank environment, but hopefully, you get the picture.

 Chocolate chip starfish are opportunistic scavengers.
-Which means, they will take the opportunity to eat whatever they want, if they get a chance.
+This means, they will take the opportunity to eat whatever they want if they get a chance.
 According to the Atlantic City Aquarium, this sea star’s diet consists of corals, shellfish and clams, sponges, detritus, and decaying plant or animal matter.